MCLDG-zz/k8s-env/README.md

 Is useful for showing load balancing and phased rollouts

 <h3>Pre-requisites</h3>
 You'll need a Kubernetes cluster running on AWS.
+Make sure your AWS config and credentials points to the region where you want to create the Kubernetes cluster.
 Instructions to create one are here: http://kubernetes.io/docs/getting-started-guides/aws/ or here: http://kubernetes.io/docs/admin/multiple-zones/ (for multi-zone clusters)

 Access to the Docker registry on AWS, and the repositories storing the Docker images: cpa/aml_k8s-env_front